Advice for parents and guardians

 Student email communications

-To keep you in the loop, here are the emails our students have received each week as we approached the new academic year (please note: the timeline may vary slightly for new students depending on when they enrolled).
+To keep you in the loop, here are the emails our students have received.

 Register for updates

-If you’ve got a question about the first term on campus please email email@example.com, alternatively please call +44 (0)115 848 6060 and select option 1, this line is open Monday to Friday 8.30 am – 5 pm.
+If you’ve got a question about being on campus please email email@example.com, alternatively please call +44 (0)115 848 6060 and select option 1, this line is open Monday to Friday 8.30 am – 5 pm and 10 am – 4 pm at weekends.